 For SAP customers, particularly, the consideration of tax compliance might seem one that only impacts the internal operations of a business.
 However, with the changing role of tax compliance and the updating of thousands of tax laws and rules in different states, it might also affect consumers.
 Still, if they do business with a company is a different state, they may be required to pay taxes within that state.

 From a business perspective, making life easier for customers requires understanding these tax compliance rules and following them.
 Nothing turns a customer off more than having to pay tax after a purchase.
 “Seamless” is a term that’s tossed around often when it comes to businesses and tax documents.
 It boils down to whether the company tries to keep its tax interactions accurate and invisible when it comes to its clients.
-Answering a few questions can help you to figure out if your company is remaining seamless and compliant in your tax dealings:
+Answering a few questions using a press release service can help you to figure out if your company is remaining seamless and compliant in your tax dealings:

 1) How Often are Relevant Compliance Data Updated?